-Mushrooms with chestnuts in a Madeira wine sauce is doing double duty as the perfect holiday side dish or a vegan main course.
-Perfect when you have vegan and meat eaters gathering around the same table.
+Chestnut mushrooms with roasted chestnuts in a Madeira wine sauce is doing double duty as the perfect side dish or a vegetarian main course.
+Perfect when you have vegan and meat-eaters gathering around the same table.
 No need to make two dishes, we can all share!

-It has all the things a holiday dish should be; one pot, make ahead, pulls double duty as main or a side and you can recycle it all winter long!
-It makes meat eaters and vegans both happy.
+It has all the things an easy dish should be; one-pot, make-ahead, pulls double duty as a main course or a side dish and you can recycle it all winter long!
+It makes meat-eaters and vegans both happy.

 The key ingredient is not the fresh mushrooms or the roasted chestnuts but dried porcini mushrooms.
 Typically, we rehydrate dried mushrooms for cooking.